Fear Street: Prom Queen Review (2025): Horror Clichés Galore

 Plot Summary of Fear Street: Prom Queen (Spoiler-Free)

-Fear Street: Prom Queen takes place right before the big Prom Night at Shadyside High.
-If you’re not familiar, Shadyside is basically the horror movie equivalent of a town where nothing good happens and every teenager has a dark secret.
-The story revolves around the competition for Prom Queen, with a handful of girls vying for the crown, including Christy Renault, a younger kid with big ambitions, and the Wolfpack – a clique of ruthless girls led by Tiffany Falconer.
+f you’re not familiar, Shadyside is basically the horror movie equivalent of a town where nothing good happens and every teenager has a dark secret, and the story revolves around the competition for Prom Queen, with a handful of girls vying for the crown, including Christy Renault, a younger kid with big ambitions, and the Wolfpack – a clique of ruthless girls led by Tiffany Falconer.

 The movie keeps the focus on these core characters and the unraveling mystery, throwing in plenty of high school drama, bullying, and classic slasher elements.